Orthogonalized Synthetic Controls: Empirical Application

-The method that is most comparable to mine is the t-test cross-fitting procedure of \cite{t-test2022}, where the pre-treatment time periods are split into $K$ blocks and control weights $\hat{\delta}_{k}$ are estimated using OLS withholding the $k$-th block, $H_k$.
-This handles the bias in estimating the control weights with OLS by subtracting $\sum_{t \in H_k} (Y_{0t} - Y_{\mathcal{J},t}' \hat{\delta}_{k})/|H_k|$ from $\sum_{t \in \mathcal{T}_1} (Y_{0t} - Y_{\mathcal{J},t}' \hat{\delta}_{k})/T_1$, giving $K$ different estimates $\hat{\beta}_k$ which can be averaged: $\hat{\beta}= \frac{1}{K} \sum_{k=1}^K \hat{\beta}_k$.
-Their test statistic then relies on standardizing $\hat{\beta}$ using the variation across the estimates $\hat{\beta}_k$.
-Following the suggestion of \cite{t-test2022}, I use $K = 3$ in the simulations.
-While \cite{ImperfectFit} show that using OLS to estimate $\delta$ can lead the SCE to be asymptotically biased, \cite{t-test2022}'s debiasing approach can fix this while avoiding the need for instruments.
-One similarity between our approaches is that their test statistic asymptotically follows a t-distribution and does not require consistently estimating the asymptotic variance of the estimated ATT. \cite{t-test2022} prove that their estimator is asymptotically normal, despite not orthogonalizing with respect to the weights.
-However, \cite{t-test2022}'s result relies on each of the sets of control weights $\hat{\delta}_k$ being approximately independent of the shocks that occur in $\mathcal{T}_1$ and $H_k$ and the bias of the OLS estimator being the constant over time.
-In cases where the timing of treatment is influenced by the values of the latent factors, we would usually expect the bias in the post-treatment time periods to be different from in the pre-treatment time periods.
-Using Neyman orthogonalization allows us to achieve asymptotic normality without having to impose these conditions.
+The method that is most comparable to mine is the cross-fitting t-test procedure of \cite{t-test2022}, where the pre-treatment time periods are split into $K$ blocks and control weights $\hat{\delta}_{k}$ are estimated using OLS withholding the $k$-th block, $H_k$.
+They perform a debiasing step by subtracting $\sum_{t \in H_k} (Y_{0t} - Y_{\mathcal{J},t}' \hat{\delta}_{k})/|H_k|$ from $\sum_{t \in \mathcal{T}_1} (Y_{0t} - Y_{\mathcal{J},t}' \hat{\delta}_{k})/T_1$, giving $K$ different estimates $\hat{\beta}_k$ which can be averaged: $\hat{\beta}= \frac{1}{K} \sum_{k=1}^K \hat{\beta}_k$.
+Their test statistic then relies on standardizing $\hat{\beta}$ using the variation across the estimates $\hat{\beta}_k$.\footnote{Following the suggestion of \cite{t-test2022}, I use $K = 3$ in the simulations.} While \cite{ImperfectFit} show that using OLS to estimate $\delta$ can lead the SCE to be asymptotically biased, \cite{t-test2022}'s debiasing approach can fix this while avoiding the need for instruments.
+However, \cite{t-test2022}'s result relies on each of the sets of control weights $\hat{\delta}_k$ being approximately independent of the shocks that occur in $\mathcal{T}_1$ and $H_k$ and the bias of the OLS estimator being constant over time.\footnote{In cases where the timing of treatment is influenced by the values of the latent factors, we would usually expect the bias in the post-treatment time periods to be different from the bias in the pre-treatment time periods.} While \cite{t-test2022} do not explicitly orthogonalize their estimated ATT with respect to the control weights, the debiasing step serves a similar role and I further explore this connection in section \ref{s: extensions}.
+Another similarity between our approaches is that their test statistics asymptotically follow a t-distribution and do not require consistent estimation of the asymptotic variance of the estimated ATT.